NicoB-codes/HP-42S-programs/TVM/README.md

 # TVM

-Time Value of Money for HP-42S.
+Time value of money for HP-42S.

 Compound interest calculations with advanced features: